kavia-common/connected-data-insights-dashboard-4283-4312/dashboard_frontend/SUPABASE_INTEGRATION.md

 - Grant SELECT on the view and create an RLS policy for it (if needed).
 - Update the frontend to read from the view and pivot on `cnt`.

-The current frontend caps the sample to 10,000 rows and aggregates client-side.
+The current frontend caps the sample to 10,000 rows (for some views) and aggregates client-side.

 ## Files

 - `src/supabaseClient.js` — initializes and exports a singleton Supabase client.
-- `src/components/DashboardChart.jsx` — fetches and renders the chart, with better diagnostics (count and errors) and a safe range cap.
+- `src/components/DashboardChart.jsx` — grouped bar chart (audience vs channels).
+- `src/components/AudienceChannelTrends.jsx` — line trends chart.
+- `src/components/ChannelSharePie.jsx` — pie/donut chart of channel share.
+- `src/components/AudienceScatter.jsx` — bubble scatter of audience vs channel.
+- `src/components/MarketDataTable.jsx` — paginated table view.
 - `src/App.js` — modern layout with header, sidebar, and main dashboard area.

 ## Styling

-The layout follows the Ocean Professional style with subtle shadows, rounded corners, and blue accents.
+The layout follows the Ocean Professional style with subtle shadows, rounded corners, and blue/amber accents.